Want to know more? — Subscribe

 WebRTC stands for Web Real-Time Communication and is an open-source tool that allows two or more people to transmit audio or video calls via the Internet.

-Since its release by Google in May 2011, WebRTC has become one of the go-to standards for live conferencing app development as it can be integrated into any browser without needing standalone app downloads.
+Since its release by Google in May 2011, open-source WebRTC server has become one of the go-to standards for live conferencing app development as it can be integrated into any browser without needing standalone app downloads.
 It’s recognized by all major web browsers and enables peer-to-peer communication options for anyone with a stable internet connection.

 Before WebRTC was released, it was possible to use peer-to-peer networks for real-time communication.
 Still, the complexities that came along with live-streaming grew as more participants began to utilize a service simultaneously, especially once more than 5 participants were added to the same call.
 Conferences with multiple people created a large server load issue as each participant had to send their own audio/visual feed to each participant.